lucasbflopes/codewars-kata-exporter/README.md

 2. go to your solutions page;
 3. scroll down and wait according to the value of `reloads_in_browser` in `setup.json`.

-After finishing, the script will save the html in `./source.html`
+After finishing, the script will save the HTML in `./source.html`

+OBS: You can skip this step altogether if you prefer to download the HTML source manually.
+That being the case, it is not necessary to fill both `email` and `password` in `setup.json`.

-Lastly, run the script responsible for parsing the html and creating the file structure:
+Lastly, run the script responsible for parsing the HTML and creating the file structure:

 `$ python main.py`